keeperofdakeys/asn1-rs/README.md

       y
     );

-The asn1\_sequence! macro generates the implementation for each trait, which in turn call the serialize/deserialize method for each struct field.
+The asn1\_sequence! macro generates the trait implementation for each type, which in turn call the serialize/deserialize method for each struct field.
 For custom primitive ASN.1 elements, you may need to provide your own implementation.